emqx/neuron-docs/en_US/south-devices/opc-ua/faq.md

 ## FAQ

-## The device status is "Disconnected" for a long time.
+## The device status is "Disconnected" for a long time or Error code - ERROR(3002): Plug-in is not connected

+* Test whether the OPC UA server port is available by Telnet tool, command `telnet target-ip target-port`, if it fails to connect, you need to check whether the OPC UA server is listening to the right network, and check whether the network firewall setting is open the relevant port.

-* You can use other OPC UA testing software, such as UaExpert, to test if the OPC UA server cannot be connected;
+* You can use other OPC UA testing software, such as UaExpert, to test if the OPC UA server cannot be connected.

-* PLC devices need to turn on the "Accept client certificate" option when OPC UA Server is enabled;
+* PLC devices need to turn on the "Accept client certificate" option when OPC UA Server is enabled.

-* OPC Server needs to set NeuronClient in the "Trusted Clients" list to be trusted if anonymous login is not used;
+* OPC Server needs to set NeuronClient in the "Trusted Clients" list to be trusted if anonymous login is not used.

-## Error code - ERROR(3002): Plug-in is not connected

 * Abnormal connection, need to check whether Neuron OPC UA device configuration is correct.

+* Provide Neuron device logs to developers to help troubleshoot issues.

 ## Error code - ERROR(3008): Plug-in Tag value is invalid

 * Read timeout, you can adjust the Interval value of Group appropriately.

-## Error code - 10001

-* The set measurement point address does not exist in OPC UA Server.

-## Error Code - 10004

-* The set measurement point is not readable.

-## Error Code - 10005

-* The set measurement point is not writable.

-## Error Code - 10006

-* The set data type is not supported by Neuron.